voyagegroup/apns-proxy-client-py/README.md

 ## For contributor

-Make file provides some useful commands.
+Makefile provides some useful commands.

 Command | Description
 --- | ---